cytoflow/cytoflow/docs/user_manual/tutorials/machine_learning.rst

   I set **Vertical Facet** on the view to **Dox** to show both of them.

 * Finally, in addition to gating events, data-driven modules also often create new statistics as well.
-For example, the **Gaussian Mixture Model** operation creates two statistics, **mean** and **proportion**, recording the mean of each population and the proportion of events that was in that population.
-This is particularly powerful when combined with the **Group Estimates By** parameter.
-For example, in the image above, it's pretty clear that there weren't many events in the **Gauss_2** population for **Dox = 1.0**.
-Let's look at the actual proportions using a bar graph:
+(See an operation's help page for details.)
+For example, the **Gaussian Mixture Model** operation creates a statistic named the same as the operation name, with the new level **Component** and the features **Mean**, **Proportion**, and others.
+This lets us analyze these properties of the model that was fit.
+For example, in the image above, it's pretty clear that there weren't many events in component 2 of the data subset **Dox = 1.0**.
+If we plot a bar graph of the new statistic with the feature to **Proportion**, the major variable set to **Dox** and the hue facet set to **Component**, we can directly compare those proportions:

   .. image:: images/machine10.png